open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/sdk.md

 ---
 title: SDK
 weight: 100
-spelling: cSpell:ignore ndjson autoloading autoload autoloader
+cSpell:ignore: autoload autoloader autoloading ndjson
 ---

 The OpenTelemetry SDK provides a working implementation of the API, and can be